-Data Units: Number of species
+Data Resolution: 30m raster Data Units: Number of species

 Creation Method: Generated using the California Wildlife Habitat Relationships model developed and managed by the California Department of Fish and Wildlife.
-CWHR habitat values are based on a combination of F3 canopy cover, F3 size class, and vegetation data.
-The vegetation data integrated the F3 forest type class with NLCD and CALVEG type to include a variety of tree, shrub, grassland, and water dominated habitats.
+CWHR habitat values are based on a combination of the F3 model for canopy cover, F3 size class and vegetation data.
+The vegetation data integrated the F3 forest type class with the National Land Cover Database (NLCD) and CALVEG type to include a variety of tree, shrub, grassland, and water dominated habitats.
 Species are considered present, and habitats considered suitable for each 30m cell for which the canopy cover-size-vegetation combination have been deemed highly suitable for the reproduction of that species in the California Wildlife Habitat Relationship database.